Raise Awareness of Human Trafficking Prevention: Wear Blue on January 11

 Myths and Misconceptions of Human Trafficking

-Most people assume that their lives are far removed from slavery and human trafficking – that it doesn’t happen in the United States, or at least not in our neighborhoods.
+Most people don’t think about human trafficking prevention because they assume that their lives are far removed from slavery – that it doesn’t happen in the United States, or at least not in our neighborhoods.
 Nothing could be further from the truth.
 Between 14,500 – 17,500 victims are trafficked into the United States each year.

 It is not only possible, but highly probable, that human trafficking exists in your own community.
 In December 2018, a Seal Beach, California man was brought before federal jurors on charges of trafficking hundreds of women from Thailand to California, and forcing them to have sex with numerous men each day to pay off “debts” for their travel costs to the U.S.